Have you wondered why earning continuing education credits is crucial for all personal trainers?

 That’s a common trap.

-Instead, you should be focusing on material that betters you, that develops you and that ends up making you a better personal trainer, both for your clients and your business.
+Instead, it would help if you were focusing on material that betters you, develops you, and ends up making you a better personal trainer for your clients and your business.

 The thing is, it’s easier said than done.

-While you may think you are taking in something that’s to your client’s benefit, in truth, you are reading it because you find it interesting.
+While you may think you are taking in something to your client’s benefit, you are reading it because you find it interesting.

 But as long as you keep focusing on improving yourself, you will develop the knack that helps you find the right reading materials.

-Of course, if you are finding your reading and learning material on the web, make sure it’s from a reputable source.
+Of course, if you find your reading and learning material online, ensure it’s from a reputable source.